 As he turned his pony and cart into the yard his pony shied to the left and refused to go any further.

-Looking into the yard, Diemshutz saw a dark form lying on the ground close to the wall of the club.
+Looking into the yard, Diemschutz saw a dark form lying on the ground close to the wall of the club.
 Leaning forward he prodded it with his whip and tried to lift it.

 When this proved unsuccessful he jumped down to investigate and struck a match to get a better view.
 It was windy that night and the match was extinguished almost immediately.